jercowd/lotr-project/README.md

 The application is deployed and accessible at https://jercowd.github.io/lotr-project/

+## Acknowledgments

+This project was built by following the 'Learn React.js by Building a Lord Of The Rings Web App' tutorial on Smoljames' channel.
+Special thanks to the creator for providing excellent guidance.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.